Skip to page content

 About this Artist

-Los Angeles-born cellist Barry Gold, a member of the Los Angeles Philharmonic since 1982, began studying cello with Gretchen Geber.
-A Young Musicians Foundation scholarship recipient, Gold began his performing career as a member of the YMF Debut Orchestra of Los Angeles; while still a teenager, he was a member of a piano trio that won a prestigious Coleman Chamber Music Prize.
-He earned both his bachelor’s and master’s degrees from the Juilliard School of Music, which awarded him the Eduard Steuermann Memorial Prize upon his graduation in 1979.
-In addition to cello studies with Harvey Shapiro, he studied chamber music with Felix Galimir and members of the Juilliard String Quartet.
+Los Angeles-born cellist Barry Gold, a member of the Los Angeles Philharmonic since 1982, began cello studies with Gretchen Geber.
+A Young Musicians Foundation scholarship recipient, Gold began his performing career as a member of the YMF Debut Orchestra of Los Angeles; while still a teenager, he was a member of a piano trio that won a prestigious first prize at the Coleman Chamber Music Competition in Pasadena, CA. He earned his bachelor’s and master’s degrees from the Juilliard School, which awarded him the coveted Edward Steuermann Memorial Prize upon his graduation in 1979.
+In addition to cello studies with renowned performer and pedagogue Harvey Shapiro, he studied chamber music with Felix Galimir and members of the Juilliard String Quartet.